site24x7/plugins/Wordpress_Plugin_Performance/Wordpress_Single_Plugin/ReadMe.md

 # Wordpress Single Plugin Performance Monitor:

-This plugin monitors the No of Process,CPU and Memory usage of the particular wordpress  plugin specified under  '/var/www/html/wp-content/plugins/<Plugin Name>'  folder.
+This plugin monitors the No of Process,CPU and Memory usage of the particular wordpress specified plugin running under  '/var/www/html/wp-content/plugins/<Plugin Name>'  folder.

 ## Wordpress: